MichaelHelgesen/100daysofcode/R4Log.md

 # R4 Log
+## Day 51: 26.11.19
+* Continued learning about Firebase (74%).
+It's super fun.
+I've been looking forward to learning about connecting to a database.
+It's simple enough at this point.
+Seems like a perfect match for React and Redux.

 ## Day 50: 25.11.19
 * Day 50!
 Yay.
 Firebase is pretty cool (71%).
 I spent a lot of time again fixing bugs and getting Git to work.
 This has become a bug galore.
 But I've managed to fix them.
 Thats good.